 - When customers connect emotively - because they share the same values and beliefs as the brand - it leads to higher sales and better brand differentiation.

-- A strong brand encourages loyalty, advocacy.
+- A strong brand encourages loyalty and advocacy.
 It can even protect your price in times when competitors rely on promotional discounts to drive sales.

 - Your brand can also give you the ideal platform from which to extend your offering or range.